ORLANDO (adapted from the original by Virginia Woolf)

 Orlando approaches the Queen and kneels at her feet.

-The Queen studied Orlando.
+The Queen studied him.

 She read him like a page—Eyes, mouth, nose, hips, hands...